socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 The artifact appears in (@Sturgeon:2016) and also is a candidate pattern in MAP.

+Chapter 2 of (@Lauret:2019) features an "API Goals Canvas", which is very similar to the CEL/REL artifacts in DPR.

 ### Related Artifacts and Templates (incl.
 Alternatives)